The Committee consisted of the following Members:

 In the various meetings, we considered the different aspects of section 21 and section 8 and whether we could reach a compromise that would satisfy all parties.
 The drawback, if we set out all the procedures—almost a flow chart—in the Bill, is that unfortunately we cannot address every single reason why someone becomes homeless; we cannot set out every position in relation to section 8 or section 21 notices.
 Obviously, what we want to do is to make it clear that the position will be that on receipt of a valid section 21 notice or, indeed, section 8 notice, the local authority will treat that as a means of starting the process of combating the threat of homelessness.
 That is the clear message that I want to impart as promoter of the Bill.
 We do not want landlords to have to go off and wait and go through a lengthy legal process, which is of no benefit to them or the tenants and, in the long run, costs the local authority substantial amounts of money when it has to put a homeless family who are in priority need into temporary accommodation.
 This is one of the issues that we looked at in considerable detail.
 I will not go on too much about this issue and the various discussions that we had.
 What I can say to my hon.
 Friend is that we looked at this in detail and concluded that the way to reach a compromise was to accept the Minister’s amendments.

 A planned amendment to clause 4 will also ensure greater continuity of help between the prevention and relief duties for households during the eviction process, if such a process follows.
-I hope that we never get to families being evicted but recognise that we cannot solve all those problems at one go.
+I hope that we never get to families being evicted but recognise that we cannot solve all those problems in one go.

 I welcome the commitment to provide stronger encouragement for people to engage early through the forms used in the section 21 process and the “How to Rent” guide that the Department has published.